Typically, children who attend nursery school are between three to four years old.

 One of the key areas that children in nursery school will work on is that of their language and social-emotional development.
 While immersing them in quality books, initiating conversations and role-playing with them can help to develop these skills, signing them up for speech and drama enrichment classes could also be beneficial.

-Speech and drama classes in Singapore, as well as kids theatre programmes such as MindChamps’ Actors Centre Kids, emphasise on the vocal and presentation aspects while making learning fun.
+Speech and drama classes in Singapore, as well as kids theatre programmes such as MindChamps’ Actors Centre Kids, or Champion Mindset Theatre, emphasise on the vocal and presentation aspects while making learning fun.
 At drama classes for kids, children are encouraged to express themselves and discover their capabilities, as well as that of the people around them.

 Speech and drama classes can be introduced to children as young as three years old, and it opens them up to a world of creativity.

 What do children learn in speech and drama classes in Singapore?

 Drama classes in Singapore teach more than only acting and dancing.
 In a speech and drama class for kids, poetry, classical text, games and even painting are activities that children get to dabble with.